-The information Avant Credit has provided suggested that Avant Credit carried out a credit check before each of these loans were provided.
-The results of which showed that Mr A was significantly indebted and had a history of payday type lending.
-Furthermore, while the purpose of these loans might have been recorded as debt consolidation there is no indication of which debts Mr A was going to consolidate.
-And it's unclear to me how or what was going to be consolidated and more crucially how this was going to improve Mr A's financial position.
+The information Avant Credit has provided suggested that Avant Credit carried out a credit check.
+The results of which are more likely than not to have demonstrated that Mrs M was significantly indebted and had a history of payday type lending.
+Furthermore, while the purpose of these loans might have been recorded as debt consolidation there is no indication of which debts Mrs M was going to consolidate.
+So it's unclear to me how or what was going to be consolidated and more crucially how this was going to improve Mrs M's financial position.

-So I'm persuaded by what Mr A has said about already being in a difficult financial position at the time.
-And while it's possible his credit file reflected his choices rather than because he was struggling, I'd add that my experience of these types of cases suggest this is unlikely, in the absence of any reasonable or plausible arguments from Avant Credit, I've been persuaded to accept Mr A's version of events.
+I'm persuaded by what Mrs M has said about already being in a difficult financial position at the time.
+And while it's possible her credit file reflected her choices rather than because she was struggling, I'd add that my experience of these types of cases suggest this is unlikely, in the absence of any reasonable or plausible arguments from Avant Credit, I've been persuaded to accept Mrs M's version of events.

-As this is the case, I do think that Mr A's existing financial position meant that he was unlikely to be able to afford the payments to these loans, without undue difficulty or borrowing further.
-And I'm satisfied that reasonable and proportionate checks would more like than not have shown Avant Credit that it shouldn't have provided these loans to Mr A. As Avant Credit provided Mr A with these loans, notwithstanding this, I'm satisfied it failed to act fairly and reasonably towards him.
+As this is the case, I do think that Mrs M's existing financial position meant that she was unlikely to be able to afford the payments to these loans, without undue difficulty or borrowing further.
+And I'm satisfied that reasonable and proportionate checks would more like than not have shown Avant Credit that it shouldn't have provided these loans to Mrs M.

-Mr A ended up paying interest, fees and charges on loans he shouldn't have been provided with.
-So I'm satisfied that Mr A lost out because of what Avant Credit did wrong and that it should put things right.
+As Avant Credit provided Mrs M with these loans, notwithstanding this, I'm satisfied it failed to act fairly and reasonably towards her.
+Mrs M has ended up paying interest, fees and charges on loans she shouldn't have been provided with.
+So I'm satisfied that Mrs M lost out because of what Avant Credit did wrong and that it should put things right.

-Fair compensation - what Avant Credit needs to do to putting things right for Mr A
+Fair compensation - what Avant Credit needs to do to put things right for Mrs M

-Having thought about everything, Avant Credit should put things right for Mr A by:
+Having thought about everything, Avant Credit should put things right for Mrs M by:

-- Refunding all interest, fees and charges Mr A paid on his loans; - adding interest at 8% per year simple on the refunded payments from the date they were made by Mr A to the date of settlement† - removing all adverse information it recorded on Mr A's credit file as a result of these loans.
+- refunding all interest, fees and charges Mrs M paid on her loans; - adding interest at 8% per year simple on the refunded payments from the date they were made by Mrs M to the date of settlement† - removing all adverse information it recorded on Mrs M's credit file as a result of these loans.

 † HM Revenue & Customs requires Avant Credit to take off tax from this interest.
-Avant Credit must give Mr A a certificate showing how much tax it has taken off if he asks for one.
+Avant Credit must give Mrs M a certificate showing how much tax it has taken off if she asks for one.